 Growing up in the South, fried chicken is a must.
 But until recently, I never knew how to make it myself.
 I try not to eat too many fried foods, but I couldn’t pass this up.
 Justin’s grandma makes her own fried chicken recipe, and it’s super simple but delicious!

 When she made it for us a couple of months ago, I was amazed at how easy it can be to make southern fried chicken.
 I’m sure this is one of those foods that has a hundred ways to make it, too.
 So this recipe is a family recipe.
 Don’t worry, I’ve gotten permission to share.
-When she makes the chicken, she also uses the leftover oil to make a gravy, so I’ve included that in this recipe.
+When she makes the chicken, she also uses the leftover oil to make gravy, so I’ve included that in this recipe.

 We made it for dinner earlier this week, and both the boys actually ate it!
 I typically think of comfort foods when I think of fried chicken, so we made it with some mashed potatoes and biscuits…. all things that you can slather with the gravy sauce!!
+This was some of the best fried chicken because it was so simple.

 I have made this with a split chicken breast, regular chicken breast, and drumsticks.
 It works for any part of the chicken.
 I prefer white meat, so I like using chicken breasts.
 Justin prefers dark meat, so drumsticks were his idea.
 The boys haven’t noticed a difference, so they will eat either.